apoorvKautilya21/Data-Structures-And-Algorithm-in-C-/DataStewardStory.md

 S
 - October 2024, Celigo was preparing for a critical Gartner demo.
-- build data steward for efficient error tracking across all flows and integrations
+- build data steward for efficient & interactive error tracking dashboard across all flows and integrations to help users track, prioritize, and resolve errors.
+- Before this feature existed, users had a fragmented view of their errors
 - built from scratch

 T
 - Leadership wanted me to own the feature E2E
-- no prior experience in build animated graphs and dashboards
+- no prior experience in build animated graphs and dashboards, and lots of concepts which I just studied about like polling, pagination
 - No dedicated BE apis to support the live data for graphs
 - i understood the requirement and got the data ready for graphs using existing APIS